riccardolorenzon/pizzaandcode/content/posts/hello-hugo.md

 Now that we saw how to do it we can do the same for our Hugo.

 First let's generate the static content, we will choose to set the content on the folder `<githubusername>.github.io`.
-We can do this by setting the path on the file `config.toml`: `publishdir = "/Users/riccardo/Documents/riccardolorenzon.github.io` specifying in this way the folder the generator is supposed to write the static content into.
+We can do this by setting the path on the file `config.toml`: `publishdir = "<your-website-directory>" specifying in this way the folder the generator is supposed to write the static content into.

 After that, let's generate the content: